-So, you’re moving house?
+So, you’re moving your home?
 That’s great!
-We’re sure you’ll be satisfied with some much-needed change.
+Move On – Nashville Movers is sure you’ll be satisfied with some much-needed change.
 But as you’ll soon see, relocating to a new address means doing a lot of grunt work.
 Also, we don’t just mean packing up your stuff – there are a lot of chores you may not have thought about.
 And they’re all important – this is stuff you really don’t want to forget if you want a successful relocation.
 That’s precisely what we want to help you with!
 Which is why we’ve prepared a nifty little moving checklist of everyone you’ll want to notify when moving home!

 Getting your mail in order

 Okay, let’s start off with the most obvious one – the post office.
 Yeah – if you want to receive all of your mail on time and avoid any annoying mixups: do this as soon as possible.
 The post also does something very useful if you notify them on time; they forward all mail that someone sends to your old address to the new one during the following year!
 So we recommend you get this sorted out a week before your relocation at most.
 Luckily, it’s not complicated at all – you can even do it online.

 The IRS is definitely someone to notify when moving home

 Speaking of government – the post office isn’t the only federal institution with an interest in your address.
 If you want your taxes to be in order, then you shouldn’t leave the IRS off your list of who to notify when moving home.
 This will be important for your tax deductions later – and those will come in handy considering your moving costs.
 But just like the post office, the IRS also has an online platform for this type of thing.
 So you just go to their website, fill out a simple form, and you’re good to go!
 But the IRS isn’t the only tax agency either.
 You’ve still got your state tax agency to think about.
 Most of them also have websites with online applications or in the very least detailed instruction.